John Martin Trail

 Haydon Old Church

-The old Saint Cuthbert’s Chapel is located half a mile east of
+The old Saint Cuthbert’s Chapel of Ease is located half a mile east of

 Tofts Farm to the north of the village.
 The original structure is thought